-The Thirteenth Finance Commission's Task Force has come out with rational nowers to these queries and said that the proposed switchover to the flawless' GT should be viewed as pro-poor and not regressive.
-The Task Force's studies gow that primary food articles like rice and wheat are liable to tax by many mes either by way of purchase tax or sales tax at a lower rate.
-As a result the milence of tax on primary food articles comprises of two elements at tax on musand b) tax on output (primary food article).
-However, under the 'flawless' OST, all food items covered under the public distribution system are proposed rinting Ares
+The Thirteenth Finance Commission's Task Force has come out with rational nowers to these queries and said that the proposed switchover to the 'flawless' GT should be viewed as pro-poor and not regressive.
+The Task Force's studies gow that primary food articles like rice and wheat are liable to tax by many nes either by way of purchase tax or sales tax at a lower rate.
+As a result the reidence of tax on primary food articles comprises of two elements; a) tax on musand b) tax on output (primary food article).
+However, under the 'flawless' GST, all food items covered under the public distribution system are proposed